Huanshere/VideoLingo/docs/install_locally_en.md

 # 🏠 VideoLingo Local Deployment Guide (Windows)

-VideoLingo offers multiple Whisper solutions for speech recognition text steps (as there's no single perfect choice currently).
-Choose one based on your personal configuration and needs.
+VideoLingo offers multiple Whisper solutions for speech recognition (as there's no single perfect choice currently).
+Choose one based on your configuration and needs.

 | Solution | Advantages | Disadvantages |
 |:---------|:-----------|:--------------|